alxhslm/alxhslm.github.io/content/projects/dayone/index.md

 tags = ['journal']
 +++

-I started journalling a few years ago, and I prefer to do this digitally because I appreciate the improved discoverability when compared to a paper notebook.
+A few years ago, I started a daily journal habit.
+I found that preferred to do this digitally because my hand-writing is terrible, and it is easier to look back when compared to a paper notebook.
 Initially I used the [Journey](https://journey.cloud/) app because:

 - It was the only cross-platform option at the time (via the web app)
 - It was a lot cheaper than the alternatives (since there was a one-off payment option)